Rwfroeschl/server/README.md

 ## Bug

-When you message someone it will not respond until the corresponding user enters a command.
+When you message a user it will not show until the corresponding user enters a command.